Within all of Antero’s operational processes, best management practices are utilized to ensure responsible environmental stewardship.

 All disposal facilities, regardless of waste type, must meet Antero’s environmental and regulatory compliance standards.
 Prior to use, facilities are pre-approved by performing regulatory record audits prior to onboarding, and their approval status is maintained by routine site visits and audits from Antero representatives.

 Tracking waste from cradle to grave, regardless of operational origin and characterization, is the responsibility of Antero’s Environmental Department.
 Non-hazardous waste manifests are generated at the point of origin and signed by Antero representatives.
-Manifests identify the type and quantity of waste, transportation company, final disposal facility, and requires signatures to identify the responsible parties.
+Manifests identify the type and quantity of waste, transportation company, final disposal facility, and require signatures to identify the responsible parties.
 For production and flowback waters, “Bill of Lading” are used to track the same information as the non-hazardous waste manifest.
 Antero’s permanent facilities at well locations are equipped with electronic metering devices that send live data from the well sites to confirm wastewater volumes leaving the site.
 The non-hazardous waste manifests and Bills of Lading are returned to Antero when the disposal facility submits its invoices.
 These documents are filed within a database at Antero.

 Antero’s waste streams associated with the exploration, development or production of natural gas are considered non-hazardous in accordance with EPA’s RCRA Exclusion for Oil and Gas E&P Waste.
 There are certain activities, such as production tank cleanings, that may cause waste to be classified as a hazardous material under current U.S. Department of Transportation (DOT) regulations.
 DOT Hazardous Materials require proper packaging, segregation, marking, labeling and placarding for the transport of the material, but does not dictate whether or not the material is a hazardous waste under RCRA regulations.